kz9/ctf-writeups/2015-polictf/README.md

 }
 ```

-Hm...This looks a bit different than the one above, the key it uses is constructed by key[:16] + key[:8], but the one we got is constructed by key[:8] + key[:16], I wonder
+Hm...This looks a bit different than the one above, the key it uses is constructed by key[:16] + key[:8], but the one we got is constructed by key[:8] + key[:16].

-what's the difference here...
-Then I realized that EDE stands for Encrypt-Decrypt-Encrypt...wait a minute! that means they are using the same key for the first round of encryption
+I wonder what's the difference here...

+Then I realized that EDE stands for Encrypt-Decrypt-Encrypt...

+Wait a minute! that means they are using the same key for the first round of encryption and decryption!
-and decryption!
 Such wow!

-This means it's just a single round DES with half of the keyspace! great! now we only have 32 bits of entropy, it's bruteforceable!
-Then I quickly wrote
+This means it's just a single round DES with half of the keyspace!

+Great! now we only have 32 bits of entropy, it's bruteforceable!

-a python script to bruteforce it.
-(Unfortunately, my script requires at least 32G of RAM...due to python's ittertools.products storing all the data..., and yeah I
+Then I quickly wrote a python script to bruteforce it.

+(Unfortunately, my script requires at least 32G of RAM...due to python's ittertools.products storing all the data...,

-used a 40 core AWS instance, it took me 30 minutes to solve it)
+and yeah Iused a 40 core AWS instance, it took me 30 minutes to solve it)

 Here's my script